andrewwang247/marriage/README.md

 # Matching

-Solver for the [stable marriage problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) (or stable matching problem) using the Gale-Shapley algorithm.
+Solver for the [stable matching problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) using the Gale-Shapley algorithm.

 ## Usage